Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Conclusion

 \paragraph{Data availability}

 No data was used for the research described in this article.

 \paragraph{Acknowledgements}

+This article is based on the first chapter of my doctoral thesis which was submitted to the University of Southampton (see, \cite{katsouris2021optimal}, \cite{katsouris2023statistical}, \cite{katsouris2023quantile}).
+I wish to thank Professor Dr. Jose Olmo, Professor Dr. Tassos Magdalinos and Dr. Jayeeta Bhattacharya from the Department of Economics, University of Southampton for helpful conversations and comments that significantly improve this paper as well as Professor Dr. Markku Lanne and Professor Dr. Mika Meitz from the Faculty of Social Sciences, University of Helsinki.
+I also sincerely thank Dr. Ji Hyung Lee for generously sharing the replication code for the IVX-QR procedure which has been adapted in this article.
 Financial support from the Research Council of Finland (grant 347986) is gratefully acknowledged.
-The author sincerely thank Dr. Ji Hyung Lee for generously sharing the replication code for the IVX-QR procedure which has been adapted in this article.
-The author also wish to thank Jose Olmo, Tassos Magdalinos and Jayeeta Bhattacharya from the Department of Economics, University of Southampton for helpful conversations and comments that significantly improve this paper as well as Markku Lanne and Mika Meitz from the Faculty of Social Sciences, University of Helsinki.
 All remaining errors are my own responsibility.